How to Use This Calculator

 What is a risk assessment score?

-What is residual risk in the context of risk assessment scores?
+What is residual risk in risk scoring?